raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 Using a screwdriver, loosen the screws in the terminal blocks labelled **OUT1**, **OUT2**, **OUT3**, and **OUT4**.
 Have a look at the documentation for your board if your labels are different.

-Strip the ends of the wires (you can snip off the male or female ends if you need to).
+Strip the ends of the wires (you can snip off the ends if you need to).
 Insert the stripped ends of one motor into the **OUT1** and **OUT2** terminals and the stripped ends of the second motor into the **OUT3** and **OUT4** terminals.
 Tighten the screws so the wires are secured firmly in the terminal blocks.

 ![A close up image of one or two motors connected to the OUT terminal blocks of a motor board with the screws of the terminal blocks tightened.
 The OUT labels are clearly visible.](images/)